-“I think my proudest achievement has been delivering face-to-face presentations to our customer and discussing ways to solve various design issues with them.”
+“I think my proudest achievement has been delivering face-to-face presentations to our customers and discussing ways to solve various design issues with them.”

 "As a student coming to the UK from another country (Bulgaria), one of the things I was looking for in a university was a high level of support in securing a placement.
 Surrey seemed to put a lot of emphasis on helping students gain practical experience in a real working environment.